 Take in the sights of Europe’s most well-preserved medieval town from the back of a boat.
 The canals once served as protection from invaders and acted as an economic link to the North Sea and the city's fortifications.
 A tour will take you past bountiful gardens, 17th century mansions, cathedral towers, and old almshouses.
 Beyond the canals, Bruges is packed full of enough historical and cultural sights to last you a lifetime so take your time and properly enjoy the Gothic architecture, delightful food (eel anyone?) and their world-famous handcrafted lace.

 El Gouna, Egypt

 When developer Samih Awiris went in search of a beautiful strip of coast to call his own, what resulted was a city considered to be one of the world’s most exotic resort getaways.
 Set along the western coast of the Red Sea, El Gouna, began as a remote sandy wilderness.
 Today, it is an elaborate network of turquoise canals, and sand-colored homes, designed with traditional Nubian domes or decidedly Tuscan tilts.
-Whether you’re looking to relax or for a more exciting adventure like kite surfing and wake boarding, El Gouna offers enticing vacation homes.
+Whether you’re looking to relax or for a more exciting adventure like kite surfing and wake boarding, El Gouna offers a delightful array of enticing options.

 On the southern tip of India a chain of lagoons, rivers and lakes make up more than 550 miles of waterways.
 Known as the Kerala backwaters, this area near the Arabian Sea has become a haven for people looking to get away from it all.
 While the city of Alleppey itself is a frenzied locale, a houseboat allows you to float away to a watery world filled with paddy fields, small villages, gamboling otters, and sunbathing turtles.
 As you pass by palms and other greenery, keep an eye out for toddy shops.
 These establishments serve up an alcoholic beverages made from palm tree sap that’s particularly popular in this region of the world.